 Our Mission is to promote and integrate existing strengths in cancer research with other critical components of cancer management such as prevention, early diagnosis, clinical care, education and outreach.

 The long-term goal of the Comparative Cancer Program is to drive discovery throughout Cornell University toward advancement of new methods for prevention, diagnosis and therapeutic intervention of cancer.
 In order to achieve this goal the program will develop programmatic linkages from basic, applied and social sciences to the developing efforts in traditional and transgenic animal sciences ultimately bridging to clinical investigations at the Veterinary Medical Center.
-The intention is to develop a cancer center that provides a valuable resource for the entire Cornell research and educational environment and serves the needs of the New York state public and the Cornell veterinary medical referral community.
+The intention is to provide a cancer center with valuable resources for the entire Cornell research and educational environment and serves the needs of the New York state public and the Cornell veterinary medical referral community.

 Resources will be allocated to accomplish programmatic growth in the following areas: Research, Service, Public Health, and Outreach.